tinacms/tina.io/content/docs/forestry/overview.md

 Forestery.io and TinaCMS are both headless content management systems (CMS's) that allow you to manage your content in a centralized location and deliver it to your website or application.
 However, there are some key differences between the two that you should be aware of..

-## Differences between Forestry.io and TinaCMS
+## Core Differences between Forestry.io and TinaCMS

 ### Open-source